Nosebleeds are common in kids 3 to 10 years old, and most are caused by nose-picking

-Kids rarely have posterior nosebleeds, which happen more often in older adults, those
+Kids rarely have posterior nosebleeds.
+They're more common in older adults, those

 with high blood pressure, and people who have had nose or face injuries.

-The chief cause of anterior nosebleeds is dry air.
-A dry climate or heated indoor
+Most anterior nosebleeds are due to dry air.
+A dry climate or heated indoor air

-air irritates and dries out nasal membranes, causing crusts that may itch and then
+irritates and dries out nasal membranes.
+This causes crusts that may itch, then bleed

 colds also can irritate the lining of the nose, with bleeding following repeated

 nose-blowing.
 Having a cold during dry winter weather is the perfect formula for nosebleeds.

 can cause problems, as doctors may prescribe medicine (such as antihistamines or decongestants)